-The four available levels of extras cover are:
+The four available levels of Extras Only cover are:

 |Laser eye surgery|

 |Chiropractic and osteopathy|

 |Medically Prescribed Appliances|

 |Orthotics and orthopaedic appliances|